 Gray Rocking and Bread Crumbing: Tools Survivors Need to Know

-Understanding manipulation tactics is key to helping survivors stay empowered and safe.
+Understanding manipulation tactics is key to helping survivors stay empowered and safe in their abusive relationship.
 Dear Colleague, Two concepts every survivor — and provider — needs to understand are gray rocking and bread crumbing.
-When survivors know what to expect, they can protect their energy, set stronger boundaries, and move forward more confidently. 👉 Resource to Support Your […]
+When survivors know what to expect, they can protect their energy, set stronger boundaries, and move forward more confidently.
+Helping […]

 Gray Rocking and Bread Crumbing: Tools Survivors Need to Know Read More »